On-Farm

 Traceability

-• In Europe, AgGateway is standing up a special interest group on Farm and CropField identification, with the goal to enable the linkage of crop-related data from different industry sources through standardized identifiers.
+• In Europe, AgGateway is standing up a special interest group on Farm and CropField identification, with the goal of enabling the linkage of crop-related data from different industry sources through standardized identifiers.

 Potato Production Chain Data Exchange